michaelbolanos/SecCheck/README.md

 ## Loop
-If you want to see a fancy version of this project on [github.io.mb](https://michaelbolanos.github.io/SecCheck/) although you might already be here
+If you want to see a fancy version of this project on [github.io.mb](https://michaelbolanos.github.io/SecCheck/) although, you might already be here

 ## Project level